pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

    --AaB03x--

 ```
 Every part of the form is separated by a boundary, which reprsents a different string (<code>AaB03x</code> in the example).
-Each parts contains information about the <code>Content-Type</code> it contains and the content of the part itself.
+Each part contains information about the <code>Content-Type</code> it contains and the content of the part itself.
 Larger files can be broken down in chuncks and assembled in the server, enabling a file to be streamed and to have its integrity maintaned in cases of connection interruprtion.

 Let's consider uploading another file.
-If the user selects another file  "file2.gif", the browser will construct the parts as follows:
+If the user selects another file  "file2.gif", the browser will construct the parts as follows:j
 ```
    Content-Type: multipart/form-data; boundary=AaB03x